No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 - Comfortable vehicle with ample seating and luggage space depending on your group size

-- Local tour guides who know the best spots
+- Local tour guides who are experienced with the traffic conditions

-Leave RayTheTour a message on WhatsApp to book or inquire about their customizable private tours!
+Leave us a message on WhatsApp to book or inquire about our customizable private tours!

 Conclusion